redvers/xml/README.md

 You shouldn't be using this as it is in active development and not ready to be used, at all.
 Don't.
 Just don't use it yet.

+This project is extended from the fine work at crzbear/pony-xml.
+Thank you crzbear!

 ## Installation

 * Install [corral](https://github.com/ponylang/corral)